newsnowlabs/runcvm/README.md

       - [+] `--memory` (or `-m`) is supported to specify VM memory (and limit container memory to this value plus a 256Mb contingency)
       - [-] Other container resource limit options such as (`--cpu-*`), block IO (`--blkio-*`), kernel memory (`--kernel-memory`) are unsupported or untested
    - Exit code
-      - [+] Returning the entrypoint's exit code is supported, but it currently requires application support
-      - [-] To return an exit code, your entrypoint may either write its exit code to `/.runcvm/exit-code` (supported exit codes 0-255) or call `/opt/runcvm/sbin/qemu-exit <code>` (supported exit codes 0-127).
-Automatic handling of exit codes from the entrypoint will be provided in a later version.
+      - [+] Returning an exit code is supported, but it currently requires application support, which must either write the exit code to `/.runcvm/exitcode` (supported exit codes 0-255) or call `/opt/runcvm/sbin/qemu-exit <code>` (supported exit codes 0-127).
+Automatic handling of exit codes from the entrypoint may be provided in a later release.
    - Disk performance
       - [+] No mountpoints are required for basic operation for most applications.
 Volume or disk mountpoints may be needed for running `dockerd` or to improve disk performance
       - [-] `dockerd` mileage will vary unless a volume or disk is mounted over `/var/lib/docker`